-Severe winter weather across the nation has received national attention as Americans attempt to stay warm and safe.
-Areas as far south as Texas have seen unprecedented severe winter weather that includes snow, sleet and freezing rain.
+Potential severe winter weather across the nation has received national attention as Americans attempt to prepare their pools and equipment.
+Areas as far south as Texas could be receiving some unprecedented severe winter weather that includes snow, sleet, and freezing rain this winter.

-Many homeowners and businesses have also experienced freezing pipes, power outages, and water scarcity.
-Pool owners of in-ground and above-ground pools have been similarly affected by the unprecedented severe winter weather.
-In some cases, pools and pool equipment have been damaged by extreme cold.
+Many homeowners and businesses are expecting to experience freezing pipes, power outages, and water scarcity.
+Owners of in-ground and above-ground pools will need to do everything they can to prepare for serious winter weather (much like what occurred in 2021).
+In worst-case scenarios, pools and pool equipment can be damaged by extreme cold.

 Quick Reference Guide to Cold Weather Pool Management